amitesh863/nbeats_forecast/README.md

 ##### Neural Beats implementation library

-nbeats_forecast is end to end library for univariate time series forecasting using N-BEATS (https://arxiv.org/pdf/1905.10437v3.pdf - Published as conference paper in ICLR).
+nbeats_forecast is an end to end library for univariate time series forecasting using N-BEATS (https://arxiv.org/pdf/1905.10437v3.pdf - Published as conference paper in ICLR).
 This library uses nbeats-pytorch (https://github.com/philipperemy/n-beats) as base and simplifies the task of forecasting using N-BEATS by providing a interface similar to scikit-learn and keras.

 ### Installation